Routific Competitors: 10 Alternatives for Your Delivery Route Planning

 Importing addresses into Circuit for Teams

-For more information, we have a section here on how to arrange your customer addresses in a spreadsheet before importing them into Circuit for the best results.
+For more information, we have a section on arranging your customer addresses in a spreadsheet before importing them into Circuit for the best results.

-This is helpful if a customer’s address wasn’t entered correctly at your company’s point-of-sale or if a customer calls before your driver starts their route needing to request a change of address.
+This is helpful if a team member entered a customer’s address incorrectly at your company’s point of sale (POS) or if a customer calls before your driver starts their route needing to request a change of address.

 Route optimization with Circuit for Teams

-Your delivery driver uses their preferred navigation app as usual, but now they’re following optimized routes created by Circuit.
-And routes can be optimized easily for one driver or multiple drivers.
+Your delivery driver uses their preferred navigation app, but now they follow optimized routes created by Circuit.
+And you can optimize routes easily for one or multiple drivers.

 With Circuit, our algorithm works in two ways:

-- Without parameters: This lets Circuit create the fastest route possible without considering any other factors.
+- Without parameters.
+This lets Circuit create the fastest route possible without considering any other factors.

-If you have more than one stop listed as priority, Circuit will treat all priority stops as equally urgent to help create the fastest route possible.
+If you have more than one stop listed as a priority, Circuit treats all priority stops as equally urgent to help create the fastest route possible.

 Finally, Circuit for Teams route optimization gives ETAs for every stop.
 To increase the accuracy of ETAs, we recommend setting an estimated time spent per stop.

 As you continue to use Circuit, the time it takes for your drivers to complete their stops should significantly decrease.

 Route monitoring and order tracking

 This is straightforward GPS tracking.
 The problem is that where the driver is geographically doesn’t always correspond to where the driver is within their route.

-If a customer calls your dispatch to ask about the status of an order, you don’t want to have to put that customer on hold, so you can reach out to your driver and find out what stop they’re going to next.
+If a customer calls dispatch to ask about the status of an order, you don’t want to put that customer on hold to reach out to your driver and find out what stop they’re going to next.

-Circuit also sends out customer notifications, either as an SMS message, e-mail, or both.
+Circuit for Teams also sends customer notifications as an SMS, email, or both.
 This message goes out to all customers when the driver begins their route.

-At this time, the customer can leave notes for the driver, such as instructions on where to park, the gate code, etc.
+At this time, the customer can leave notes for the driver, such as instructions on where to park, the gate code, and more.